Tag

 Rockpool in Eden, NSW

 If you are thinking of taking the family to the snow in Victoria, Lake Mountain is the perfect place as a first experience of the snow for young kids.
-Read through these tried and tested Frugal Tips and FAQ for visiting Lake Mountain Alpine Resort with kids in 2024 snow season that will save you time, money, and STRESS!
+Read through these tried and tested Frugal Tips and FAQ for visiting Lake Mountain Alpine Resort with kids in the 2025 snow season that will save you time, money, and STRESS!
 All that will be left to do is to HAVE FUN!

 This post contains affiliate links.
 If you click through and make a booking, I make a small commission.
 This is at absolutely NO additional cost to you and helps me keep the site running!